 Connect low speed lead from circulating motor to the "Cont" terminal at the electronic fan control.
 The appropriate motor leads should already be connected to the "Heat" and "Cool" terminals.

-Note: See next section "Heating or Cooling and Continuous Blower Speed the Same" if low speed is required for heating to obtain desired temperature rise.
+Note: See next section "Heating and Continuous Blower Speed the Same" if low speed is required for heating to obtain desired temperature rise.

-Heating or Cooling and Continuous Blower Speed the Same
+Heating and Continuous Blower Speed the Same

-If is necessary to operate the heating or cooling speed and continuous blower speed using the same blower speed, connect a jumper between the "Heat" and "Cont" terminals on the Fan Timer Board.
+If is is necessary to operate the heating speed and continuous blower speed using the same blower speed, connect a jumper between the "Heat" and "Cont" terminals on the blower.